 In addition, the council is working proactively with landowners and developers to support them in bringing sites forward.
 Specific actions include:

 The East Riding Local Plan includes over 200 allocations (sites) suitable for development, the majority of which are suitable for new housing.
 The sites are set out in the Allocations Document.

 The council has prepared a Housing Sites Prospectus that sets out details on thirty residential development sites across the East Riding.
 The sites are allocated in the East Riding Local Plan so the principle of housing development has already been established.
 We understand that these sites are still available for a house-builder to bring forward.

 We have provided a description for each site and set out information that we think is useful to help make investment decisions.
 This includes setting out how big each site is, how many houses it could accommodate, any delivery considerations and contact details for the landowner or agent.
 We also include some important local information such as the average house price in the area and the performance of schools.

-East Riding Housing Sites Prospectus - December 2016 (pdf 6.3mb opens in new window)
+East Riding Housing Sites Prospectus - February 2017 (pdf 8.3mb opens in new window)

 The number of new homes built over the last ten years has fluctuated and largely reflects the poor economic conditions since 2008.
 The table below shows the number of net new homes built since 2005/06.
 A 'net' figure is the total amount of new/converted housing, minus existing housing lost to demolition or changes to other uses.